trumpfheller/trumpfheller.github.io/testing/btt_picolo.md

 Generate Reports:
 Document your findings and generate reports as needed for debugging, compliance, or development purposes.
 Again, even if you don't have all the evidence for this one issue which only you seem to encounter: keep a record.
 One day you will see the entire issue and then you can provide a history of the bug!
+The more complex a (test)system is, the more likely it is that issue are not self evident.
+You need more evidence.
+Plus, some issues are hidden or start deeper and therefore harder to find.
+A history helps to clarify what is what.